Believe in yourself

 Step 2: Challenge the negative feelings

-Ask yourself, if there is there another way of looking at things?
+Ask yourself: Is there another way of looking at things?
 What advice would you give to a friend who was having similar negative feelings?
-Remind yourself about things have happened which prove these negative thoughts aren’t true.
-Include things that have happened that prove they aren’t true.
+Remind yourself of things that have happened which prove that these negative thoughts aren’t true.
 Maybe the thing that caused those feelings has stopped.

 Try writing down a list of these things to keep and bring out next time you feel low.